valterc/ki2/README.md

 Maybe, it might or might not be possible.
 As previously stated there are plenty of restrictions with Karoo SDK.
 Open an issue and I might consider but without any promises.

 **I tried cloning the repo but the build fails on my machine** Yes, this is by design.
 There is a particular file missing from this repo and unfortunately I cannot add it here.
-It is however available through official ways.
+It is however available on public locations or through official ways.

+**I thought it used a proprietary ANT profile**
+All information was available publicly on the internet.

 **The UI looks similar to other Karoo applications, do you work for Hammerhead or have access to their code?**
 No!
 I don't work for hammerhead and I don't have access to their code.
 I'm just a programmer with a dusty experience in Android development and an eye for UI.
 I tried to replicate the Karoo interface (look and feel, colors, etc.) to make the app fit in.

-**This does not work for me or I have a problem** Please open an issue in this github repository.
-Explain the problem and what you are trying to achieve.
+**It does not work or I have a problem**
+Please open an issue in this github repository.
+Explain the problem and explain what you are trying to achieve.
 Keep in mind that there is no official support for this project.